 Step 5: Apply for Financial Support

 Apply for financial aid and explore other funding opportunities.
-NIC’s financial aid advisors are available to support you through this process.
+Learn about different kinds of financial supports available for NIC students.

 Step 6: Qualify for your Program